-where $\delta$ is the adversarial noise, $\epsilon$ is a value to constraint the strength of the adversarial noise, and $\mathcal B$ is the box constraint to ensure that we derive a valid image after adding the adversarial noise.
+where $\delta$ is the adversarial noise, $\epsilon$ is a value to constrain the strength of the adversarial noise, and $\mathcal B$ is the box constraint to ensure that a valid image is derived after adding the adversarial noise.